 Check the ingredients carefully.
 You want pure diphenhydramine.
 Some brands add additional medications such as acetaminophen or pseudoephedrine.
 While those ingredients are perfectly fine for a person, they’re usually toxic to dogs.
 Also, avoid formulas with alcohol.

 You can find diphenhydramine marketed specifically for use by dogs.
-Anything called “Benadryl for dogs” is the same pure diphenhydramine for people.
+Anything called “Benadryl for dogs” is the same pure diphenhydramine used for people.
 Feel free to shop around for the lowest price.
 Don’t pay extra for pure diphenhydramine just because it’s marketed to pets.
-You’re not getting anything special.
+You’re probably not getting anything special.